Aptomi/k8s-app-engine/docs/language.md

 ```

 ## Contract
-Once a service is defined, it has to be exposed through a [contract](https://godoc.org/github.com/Aptomi/aptomi/pkg/lang#Contract).
+Once a bundle is defined, it has to be exposed through a [contract](https://godoc.org/github.com/Aptomi/aptomi/pkg/lang#Contract).

-Contracts represent a consumable service.
-When someone wants to consume an instance of a service, it has to be done through a contract.
+Contracts represent a consumable bundle.
+When someone wants to consume an instance of a bundle, it has to be done through a contract.
 When
-a service depends on another instance of a different service, it has to have a dependency on the corresponding contract as one of its components.
+a bundle depends on another instance of a different bundle, it has to have a dependency on the corresponding contract as one of its components.

 A Contract can have a number of contexts, which define different implementations of that contract.
 Each context allows you to define the specific implementation and criteria under which it will be picked.
 This means that a contract will be fulfilled via one of the defined contexts at runtime, based on the defined criteria.
-Different parameters/services can be picked based on the type of environment (e.g. `dev` vs. `prod`), the properties of a consumer (e.g. which 'team' a consumer belongs to),
+Different parameters/bundles can be picked based on the type of environment (e.g. `dev` vs. `prod`), the properties of a consumer (e.g. which 'team' a consumer belongs to),
 the time of day, or any other user-defined labels/properties.
-A contract can also control whether the service instance will be dedicated or shared.
+A contract can also control whether the bundle instance will be dedicated or shared.

 For example, a team responsible for running databases can define a contract for `sql-database` and its specific implementations.
 In the code-snippet below, we see two contexts defined for the `sql-database` context:
-* `dev` - For people from the 'dev' team, which will be implemented via instantiating the `sqlite` service.
+* `dev` - For people from the 'dev' team, which will be implemented via instantiating the `sqlite` bundle.
-* `prod` - For people outside of the 'dev' team, which will be implemented via instantiating the `mysql` service.
+* `prod` - For people outside of the 'dev' team, which will be implemented via instantiating the `mysql` bundle.
 ```yaml
 - kind: contract
   metadata: